 #An incorrect/irrelevant/duplicate tag was added!

-Apologies, the machine learning models are being refined regularly and we hope to produce better results with time.
+The machine learning models are being refined regularly and we hope to produce better results with time.

 #How can Smart Tags help me?

-We hope that Smart Tags will provide you and your business with additional insights about your content without requiring additional effort from editors & content creators.
+We hope that Smart Tags will provide you and your business with additional insights about your content without requiring additional effort from editors and content creators.
 Once the feature is enabled, it simply works, tagging content in the background so you can focus on what matters most.
 We expect most users will use Smart Tags in conjunction with their own tag taxonomy, or just let it roll and skip tagging content entirely.